MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-guidelines.md

 ***Outcome:*** You confirm that all the tables and forms work offline after the data is downloaded and that download sizes are reasonable.

 > [!IMPORTANT]
 > The metadata for the app is retrieved when the app starts.
-This means that if you change a component in your app, such as a FormComponent or view, then you need to restart the app for the profile to reflect the changes.
+This means that if you change a component in your app, such as a form component or view, then you need to restart the app for the profile to reflect the changes.

 ### Phase 2: Test with users